stephenchuks/printf/README.md

-This is my printf project readme file
+This is a group project of the ALX(Holberton) Software engineering program.
+In this project, we're to simulate the functionalities of the printf function to receive variable numbers of arguments